DeCuuTranVo/MicroMEMSAppVer1/MicroMEMSApp/README.md

-﻿Step 1: Create a simple GUI that can input data and show result in messageBox
+﻿Step 1: Create a simple GUI that can input data and show result in messageBox (Done)
 	TBYT
 	LKTBYT
 Goal of 24/07